devleaks/lata-docs/docs/resources/Configuration Files.md

 ## Service Position

 A Service `precise-position` must match the name of a position in the GSE profile.
 If a precise-position cannot be found, another position for the service is used.
 If no position can be found, the center of the ramp is used.

+# Profile Fallback

+For a given aircraft performing a turnaround, there is a sophisticate mechanism to find a suitable profile.
+LATA first tries to find a profile for the exact airplane.
+If none is found it tries to find a profile for an aircraft of the same class.
+Then for a generic narrow or wide body aircraft, and finally fall back on a large narrow body aircraft (class `C`) which is the default value if none is found.